pcbouman-eur/pcbouman-eur/_pages/supervision.md

 * Janneke Linders (2018) - Reducing the travel time for the mechanics of KPN while redesigning work districts (*internship at KPN*)

 ### Business Analytics and Quantitative Marketing

+* Dave Warsito (2023) - Evaluating a Semantics-Driven Ingredient Substitution Heuristic for Vegan Diets using a Food Knowledge Graph (*internship at KPMG*)
-* Quirine Schaub (2023) - Using Prod2vec with or without metadata to nudge retailers towards healthier assortment decisions (*intership at Albert Heijn*)
+* Quirine Schaub (2023) - Using Prod2vec with or without metadata to nudge retailers towards healthier assortment decisions (*internship at Albert Heijn*)
 * Job Scheltema (2023) - [Wildfire risk modelling in Spain using context-sensitive Deep Learning models](https://thesis.eur.nl/pub/65753) (*internship at KPMG*)
 * Pawan Rashmi (2022) - Interpretable Unsupervised Anomaly Detection for Drone Behavior (*internship at TNO*)
 * Wander Marijnissen (2022) - [Product Region Detection using Faster R-CNN and Transfer Learning for Moonshop Technologies](https://thesis.eur.nl/pub/65819) (*internship at CapeAI*)